docdevel2/writing/music-api/music-database-api.md

 ## Component isolation

-An API isolates the client from the server, only allowing communication through a uniform interfaces facilitates development and debug by giving you better visibility into network components.
+An API isolates the client from the server, allowing communication through a uniform interface.
+This facilitates your development and debug process by giving you better visibility into network components.
 As a result, implementation changes on either client-side or server-side can be made without either affecting the other, as long as the interface protocol is followed.[1]

-A RESTful API benefits developers because it allows developers to connect client components to a server through a standard interface.
+A RESTful API benefits developers because it allows developers to connect client components to a server through a uniform interface.
 This allows replaceable components to be swapped without changing code on either side of the interface.
 As an analogy, consider USB devices that connect to a computer.
 Multiple USB devices, with the same or different functions, can connect to the same USB port and still function properly.

 ## Standard protocols

 RESTful APIs are widely accepted because they leverage existing HTTP infrastructure, the same infrastructure and protocols that browsers use.
-As a result, lots of tools (applications, libraries, developers, etc.) are available.
+As a result, lots of resources (applications, libraries, developers, etc.) are available.

 From an end user perspective, you can use your existing browser as a client to access server databases.
 From a developer perspective, you can easily integrate server data and resources into your applications.
 From a service provider perspective, it allows you to make their services readily accessible to a wider audience.

 We previously discussed identifiers to identify target resources.
 In a REST API, these identifiers are referred to as representations.
 By design, a REST API never manipulates server resources directly.
 Instead, it only manipulates their representations, the identifiers.
-You will see, in the upcoming examples, how these representations are used in communications between client and server.
+In the upcoming examples, you will see how these representations are used in communications between client and server.

 ## Music APIs

 Several well known music services provide REST API database access to musicians and to partners who want to integrate their content and/or music into commercial products.

 Spotify for example, provides an API that allows hardware partners to develop applications for home audio systems, music players, headphones, and other internet-enabled devices.